Instant Pot Crack Chicken

 • Add dollops on top of a salad, or serve it with a light salad on the side

-instant pot crack chicken sandwich with bacon
+Instant Pot crack chicken sandwich with bacon.

 Frequently Asked Questions

-Why is my instant pot shredded chicken rubbery?
+Why is my Instant Pot shredded chicken rubbery?

-I recommend 10 minutes of pressure cooking for small to medium chicken breasts and 14 minutes of pressure cooking for large chicken breasts.
-In addition, a 10 minute natural pressure release should not be skipped.
-If you do a quick release, there are higher chances that the meat will have a tougher, rubbery texture.
+This is most likely because the chicken has been overcooked.
+Many recipes recommend pressure-cooking this for 15 minutes, which I find a bit too long and on the edge of overcooking.
+I recommend 10 minutes of pressure cooking for small to medium chicken breasts and 14 minutes for large chicken breasts.
+In addition, a 10-minute natural pressure release should not be skipped.
+If you do a quick release, there is a higher chance the meat will have a tougher, rubbery texture.

 Why is my crack chicken so watery?

-Another way to fix it is after you add the shredded chicken back to the pot and realize that the meal is too watery.
+Another way to fix it is to add the shredded chicken back to the pot, only to find the meal is too watery.
 Mix 1 tablespoon of cornstarch with 2 tablespoons of water until combined.
-With the Instant Pot on Saute add the slurry and stir to combine until the crack chicken thickness.
-If needed add more, until the mixture is as thick as you want.
+With the Instant Pot on Saute, add the slurry and stir to combine until the sauce reaches the desired thickness.
+If needed, add more until the mixture is as thick as you want.
+Never add cornstarch directly to the chicken mixture; it will create lumps.
+Always dissolve the cornstarch in water before adding it.

-Instant pot crack chicken with bacon on a burger bun
+Instant pot crack chicken with bacon on a burger bun.

 More Instant Pot recipes: